East Java: Culture

-Customs in horse hooves region heavily influenced by the culture of Madura, given the magnitude of Madura tribe population in the region.
-Osing social mores of the culture is a blend of Java, Madura and Bali.
+Customs in horse hooves region heavily influenced by the culture of Madura, given the magnitude of Madura tribe population in the region like Karapan sapi a bull racing festival by Madurese.
+Osing social mores of the culture is a blend of Java.
 While the Tenggerese tribe is heavily influenced by Hindu culture.

 Villagers in East Java, as well as in Central Java, has ties based on friendship, and territorial.
 Various ceremonies were held, among others: tingkepan (ceremony gestational age of seven months for the first child), babaran (ceremony before the birth of the baby), sepasaran (ceremony after the baby was five days), Pitonan (ceremony after the baby was seven months old), circumcision, fiancé.

 East Java's population generally embraced monogamy.
 Prior to application, the men doing the show nako'ake (ask if the girl already had a husband), once that is done peningsetan (application).
 The wedding ceremony was preceded by a gathering or kepanggih.
 Communities on the west coast: Tuban, Lamongan, Gresik, even Bojonegoro has a habit of women's families applying common man (Ganjuran), different from the usual habits of other regions in Indonesia, where the men apply for women.
 And generally men will then be entered into the family of the woman.

 To pray for the deceased person, usually a family party did send donga on day 1, 3rd, 7th, 40th, 100th, 1 year and 3 years after death.